krzbanas/personal-science/content/post/2022-03-04_Correlation_Tests_Pearsons/index.md

 There are several statistical coefficients that we can use to quantify correlation depending on the underlying relation of the data:

 - Pearson’s
-- Spearman’s and Kendall’s
+- Spearman’s
-- Coefficient Eta
+- Kendall’s

-To calculate the Pearson correlation coefficient between two numeric variables, X and Y, in R, you can use the `cor()` function.
+To calculate the Pearson's correlation coefficient between two numeric variables, X and Y, in R, you can use the `cor()` function.
 Here's an example code:

 ```r
 # Create two numeric variables, X and Y